2019 Scholarship Process is Now Open

 You have the option of submitting a copy of your Student Aid Report, which is what you receive after submitting a Free Application for Federal Student Aid (FAFSA).
 This is not required, however, we strongly encourage you to submit your Student Aid Report so that you can be considered eligible for the many of scholarships that

 After you submit your application, the online system automatically matches it to any scholarships for which you are eligible.
-Sometimes you may be matched to a scholarship that requires some additional information, which you can review and consider if you wish to complete the additional details (See the FAQ section for additional information.)
+Sometimes you may be matched to a scholarship that requires some additional information, which you can review and consider if it you wish to complete the additional details (See the FAQ section for additional information.)

 - For high school students: Successful applications are announced in May at your high school’s award ceremony